 - How do I make an appointment at the ICC?

-- In response to the COVID-19 pandemic, ICC advising appointments are currently offered virtually via phone or video.
+- ICC advising appointments are currently offered in-person or virtually via phone or video.
 To make an appointment with one of our advisors, go to Handshake, click on "Career Center," and press "Appointments."
 You will be prompted to answer a few questions to ensure that you are scheduled with an advisor that best fits your needs.

 For more information, visit https://icc.ucdavis.edu/services/advising

 - What types of internships are available to UC Davis students and/or what types of internships are available for students in my major?

 - UC Davis has a robust internship program.
 There are internship opportunities for every major and in almost every profession you can imagine.
 We have internships locally in Davis, throughout the country, and even around the world.
 We have internships in every continent except Antarctica.
 There is something for everyone at UC Davis, and ICC is available to help.

 You can explore options and find internships that match your professional interests and goals.
 One of our most notable internship programs is Health-Related Internships (HRI), which provides students interested in health with the unique opportunity to intern at a hospital, clinic, pharmacy, dentist office, and other health-related profession.
 HRI internships span many health-related fields including medicine, pharmacy, dentistry, nutrition, public health, and physical, occupational, and speech therapies.
 If you are interested in seeing where others have interned or found jobs related to your major, check out our "Majors Data."
 You can also explore by area of interest.

 Additionally, the University of California offers multi-campus internship opportunities including the UC Washington Program that provides students the chance to study, research, intern, and live in Washington, D.C.